Our Shipping page has pricelists that divide the world into 4 zones.

 (4) Rest of the World

-Our Delivery page prices are fixed and based on how much you spend – so you won't have any surprises when you checkout.
+The prices on our Shipping page are fixed and based on how much you spend – so you won't have any surprises when you checkout.

 All you need to decide at checkout is whether you want an Untracked or Tracked service.